ZSvedic/GemBox-benchmark/README.md

 ```bash
 code GB-benchmark.code-workspace
 ```
-VS Code should ask on first open "There are unresolved dependencies.
-Please execute the restore command to continue.".
+VS Code should ask on first open "There are unresolved dependencies" popup.
 Select "Restore" to install all .NET dependencies.
 5. VS Code "Run and Debug" tab should now have run configurations for each of the subprojects below, or you can run each project from CLI.

 ## Project "1-inputs" (optional)